edixon95/language-game/README.md

 	- Music?
 Maybe

 # Tests
-- Dialogue
+- Dialogue (and dialogue related)
 	- Confirm all dialogueOptions have a "nextNode"
 	- Confirm both dialogueOptions and dialogueText has "text"
 	- Confirm all dialogueText has at least one choice (choices lead to the next dialogueOption)
 	- Confirm all dialogueTexts are reachable from a dialogueOption
 	- Confirm all dialogueOptions are reachable from a dialogueText
-	- Confirm all words are seen at least once through a dialogueOption (to include evidence and puzzles)
+	- Confirm all words are seen at least once through a dialogueOption, evidence or puzzle
+	- Confirm all evidence, if containing a meaning or text(s), contains both
+	- Confirm all evidence is reachable
+	- Confirm all puzzles are reachable

 # Change log:
 - 10/07/225:
 	- Update tests, not really sure what those original ones were trying to accomplish
 	- Add the last tests for dialogueTrees (TODO: Add evidence and puzzles to the tests once added)
-	- Add evidence + Test
+	- Add evidence, add puzzles, add testing.
+This should be all dialogue specific testing

 - 09/07/2025:
 	- Added Zustand to keep logic contained and easily accessible if the project grows